josharrowsmith/location-bot/README.md

 # things to do
 - Add images to the foursquare stuff
-- Add more skate park data borrow from a non disclosure ;)
+- Add more skate park data borrow from a non disclosure location ;)
 - figue out how geoquery returns the data ????
 - do postback buttons
 - UI stuff